guacsec/guac/demo/GraphQL.md

 What we have learned is that the `vault` container image depends on both the `client` and `api` package.
-This is maybe not the dependency relationship we were hoping to find, for client-side searching, see the section below...
+This is maybe not the dependency relationship we were hoping to find.

+It is important to understand the limitations of the path GraphQL query in isolation and understand how to use client-side processing to get the desired results.
+An example of how to do this is in the section below.

 ## Vulnerabilities